Saraabd7/BASH/README.md

 •	clear:  used to clear all previous commands and output from consoles and terminal windows.

+Git: it is a version control system to keep track of changes to files and project over time.

 Commands:

 •	git init: to create a new local repository.

 •	git add .: to add one or more files to index.